Core Principle

 - Energy flows infinitely

-- No final equilibrium state for infinite system
+- No final equilibrium state for infinite system at any SL

 - Local vs Global